slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 On the SlowDash home page, the "SlowDash, SlowPlot, SlowCruise" panel (top right) has one icon titled "Manual Entry".
 Clicking it will open a layout as shown in the screenshot above.

+When a new name is entered (`peacheese` in the screenshot), it will create a new endoint in the database.
+If the channel does not show up in the SlowDash "Channel List" after some time, click the "refresh" button on top of the list.
+Reloading the browser page might be necessary.

 To stop, press `Ctrl+C` in the terminal.
 Run `docker compose down` before running another example.

 ### Setup Procedure for your project